janpipek/scoring_browser/README.md

 History
 -------
+11 Jun 2013 - Few changes that make the program easier to work with but no new features.

-01/02/2012 - I had a scoring file which I had to visualize quickly its contents but there
+01 Feb 2012 - I had a scoring file which I had to visualize quickly its contents but there
 	was no simple way how to do it.
 So I started with this project.

 Contact